okrad/svelte-progressbar/README.md

 A multi-series  SVG progress bar component made with Svelte 3.
 It can be rendered as a **linear**, **radial** (circular), **semicircular** or even **custom-shaped** progressbar.
 Progression bars and values are fully animated.

+NB I copied this from [okayrad](https://github.com/okrad/svelte-progressbar/), I just created this to publish a Svelte 4 compatible version.

 If rendered as a linear progressbar there are 2 styles supported:
 * Standard: uses svg masks to display inverted text color for the value.
 * Thin: the progression bars are rendered as thin bars and the values are placed externally